Step 4: Disabled Access

 Make Your Business Accessible to Everyone

-Opportunity Fund a Bay Area “micro-lender” has created a program to offer loans from $1,000 to $50,000 to assist you with the cost of a CASp inspection and report, access improvements, and legal assistance.
+- Opportunity Fund a Bay Area “micro-lender” has created a program to offer loans from $1,000 to $50,000 to assist you with the cost of a CASp inspection (see below) and report, access improvements, and legal assistance.

-Senate Bill 1608 is a recent law called the Construction-Related Accessibility Standards Compliance Act (SB 1608) that may help protect you from lawsuits if you hire a specially trained expert, a Certified Access Specialist (CASp), and follow the CASp's recommendations.
+The Construction-Related Accessibility Standards Compliance Act (SB 1608) may help protect you from lawsuits if you hire a specially trained expert, a Certified Access Specialist (CASp), and follow the CASp's recommendations.

 - Review the report provided by your CASp.
 The report either certifies that you have complied with state and federal disability access laws, or explains the steps necessary to achieve full compliance.
 The report will also provide a recommended timeline for removal of all "readily achievable" barriers to access.

 - Remove barriers over time, according to the CASp report's timeline, and as you can afford to do so.

 - Use tax credits and deductions to help reduce or eliminate the costs of barrier removal.

 Federal ADA regulations require that you make access improvements to your business premises, ensuring that entrances, aisles, bathrooms, service counters, and other features are accessible to and useable by people with disabilities.
 You need to remove barriers only if removal is “readily achievable," which means easily accomplishable and able to be carried out without much difficulty or expense.